duncangeere/gridofpoints/README.md

 ### v2.0

-There are four major feature additions in version 2.0 of gridofpoints.

-First is that you can now choose which parameter is controlled on the y-axis of the grid.
-You can crossfade between sine and square waves, adjust the release time, or control the cutoff of a low-pass filter.
+You can now choose which parameter is controlled on the y-axis of the grid.
+Crossfade between sine and square waves, adjust the release time, or control the cutoff of a low-pass filter.

-Second is that the generative "magic mode" now has adjustable controls for jitter, probability and clock multiplication in parameters.
+The generative “magic mode” now has adjustable controls for jitter, probability and clock multiplication in parameters.
 Prefer the old approach?
-Turn on "Legacy magic mode" in parameters.
+Turn on “Legacy magic mode” in parameters.

-Third is that gridofpoints now supports i2c connections to Just Friends.
-It's on by default, but you can turn it off if you want to in the parameters menu.
+Gridofpoints now supports i2c connections to Just Friends.
+It’s on by default, but you can turn it off if you want to in the parameters menu.

 Finally, the grid now shows you where the octaves are in your chosen scale with slightly brighter LEDs.
-This makes it much easier to play the notes you want and not the ones you don't.
+This makes it much easier to play the notes you want and not the ones you don’t.

-### v1.91

-Very small update that adds back the ability to quickly change octave - but this time with E1.
-So now you have three ways to change the root note - in fifths with K2 and K3, in octaves in E1, and chromatically with E2.

 ### v1.9

-Some substantial changes!
+A few changes.
 First and foremost is a new engine that crossfades between sine and square on the y-axis.
 You can now tweak the exact engine parameters in the params menu too.
 In addition, the k2 and k3 buttons now move in fifths rather than octaves, for greater performability.
-Finally, the top row of the grid is now taken up by a row of note/scale combinations that you can switch between.
-Long press (two seconds) to save, short press to load.
-The first button is populated with a C minor pentatonic scale by default.
+Finally, the top row of the grid is now taken up by a row of preset note/scale combinations that you can switch between.
+Long press to save, short press to load.

 ### v1.8